-The tremendous increase in computer power is enabling better and faster models to contribute even more to continuous casting today.
-Yesterday's offline models can now run as realtime process-control models to implement knowledge directly into the caster.
-By making fewer simplifications and including more geometric details with better mesh refinement, today's offline models can be more accurate.
+The tremendous increase in computer power is enabling better and faster models to contribute continuous even more to casting today.
+Yesterday's offline models can now run as realprocess-control time models to implement knowledge directly into the caster.
+By making simplifications and including fewer more geometric details with better mesh refinement, today's offline models can be more accurate.
 We can now study more phenomena and their complex interactions together.